Updated 5 October 2020

 If you, like me, have been waiting to travel and cannot handle the 'cabin fever' anymore, Dubai is one of the best destinations you can travel to, at this point.
 The city has gone lengths to ensure safety of the visitors, most tourist destinations and activities have opened up, and rules which have been put in place are respected to a great extent and followed by most residents.
-The only downside is the intense heat which restricts outdoor activities during the summer months but there are quite a few indoor options for visitors (especially if you love malls).
-Also, the rules change frequently keeping in line with the current situation, which makes it absolutely imperative to keep an eye out on the news and updates while you're here.
+With the weather cooling down, there's a lot to do now in the outdoors too, if you're apprehensive about being in closed spaces at this moment.
+However, do keep an eye out on the rules which change frequently keeping in line with the current situation, you can find the latest news and updates here.
 Travelling, in general, at this stage, is not free of some amount of stress.
-But if you're willing to put up with that, and some sweltering heat, Dubai is definitely a great destination to travel to.
+But if you're willing to put up with that, which probably is here to stay for a while, Dubai is definitely a great destination to travel to.

 Click here to book your hotel in Dubai.